kodzitive/vLume_CSVDataSamples/README.md

-# Sample CSV Datasets
+# vLUME Sample CSV Datasets
-A collection of CSV datasets used in the vLume software.
+This repository contains a collection of CSV datasets used in the vLume software and its publication materials.